-nen an active shooter is in your vicinity: If there is an escape path, attempt to evacuate Evacuate whether others agree to or not Leave your belongings behind Help others escape, if possible Prevent others from entering the area Call 911 when you are safe
+en an active shooter is in your vicinity: If there is an escape path, then attempt to evacuate Evacuate whether others agree to or not Leave your belongings behind Help others escape, if possible Prevent others from entering the area Call 911 when you are safe vacuation is not possible, then find a place to hide.
+Lock and/or blockade the door Silence your cell phone Hide behind large objects Remain very quiet Υοι ur hiding place should: Be out of the shooter's view Provide protection if shots are fired in your direction Not trap or restrict your options for movement a last resort, and only if your life is in danger: Attempt to incapacitate the shooter Act with physical aggression Improvise weapons Commit to your actions nen law enforcement arrives: Remain calm and follow instructions Koop your hands visible at all times Keep your hands visible at all times Avoid pointing or yelling Know that help for the injured is on its way

-НІ DE

-evacuation is not possible, find a place to hide.
-Lock and/or blockade the door Silence your cell phone Hide behind large objects Remain very quiet

-Yo ur hiding place should:

-Be out of the shooter's view Provide protection if shots are fired in your direction Not trap or restrict your options for movement

-Fig ght

-• a last resort, and only if your life is in danger: Attempt to incapacitate the shooter Act with physical aggression Improvise weapons Commit to your actions

-W hen law enforcement arrives:

-Remain calm and follow instructions Keep your hands visible at all times

-Avoid pointing or yelling

-Know that help for the injured is on its way

-Try to be aware of your environment, and always have an exit
+Try to be aware of your environment and always have an exit.